MatthiasValvekens/pyHanko/docs/lib-guide/sig-fields.rst

        If this is not an option for whatever reason, then you'll have to make sure that the entity validating the signatures is aware of the restrictions the author intended through out-of-band means.
+    4. Consider whether using signatures with explicitly identified signature policies would be more appropriate (see e.g. :rfc:`5126`, § 5.8).
+       Processing signature policies requires more specialised validation tools, but they are standardised much more rigorously than seed values in PDF.
+       In particular, it is the superior choice when working with signatures in an AdES context.
+However, pyHanko's support for these workflows is currently limited\ [#policysupport]_.

 Seed values for a new signature field are configured through the